openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 #TODO: Made Table of Content for this page?

-This tutorial reveals end-to-end solution from installation to model deploying for object detection task.
-We show how to train, validate, export and optimize ATSS model on BBCD public dataset.
+This tutorial reveals end-to-end solution from installation to model deploying for object detection task on a certain example.
+On this page we show how to train, validate, export and optimize ATSS model on BCCD public dataset.

 To learn how to deploy the trained model refer to deploy tutorial [#TODO link].
-To learn, how to run the demo, refer to the demo tutorial [#TODO link].
+To learn, how to run the demo and visualize results, refer to the demo tutorial [#TODO link].

 The process has been tested on the following configuration.